Builds a report that interprets an individual's AWS scores. You invite participants to take the survey and Transform™ generates their reports.

 To review a sample AWS Individual Report, please click here.

-Your Worklife Ratings
+4. Your Worklife Profile

-Your AWS Percentile Scores
+5. Your AWS Results

-Interpreting Your AWS Scores
+Your AWS Scale Scores

 Optionally, an AWS Group Report - which calculates and summarizes average scores for a group of participants - can be generated from the data collected from the AWS Individual Reports.
 Requires the purchase of an AWS Group Report license.
 For more info about the AWS Group Report, please click here.